thisishuey/project-phoenix/tickets/milestone-1/04-solve-state-problem.md

 # Solve State Management Problem

 ## Description
-Investigate and implement a solution for state management in the Dataflow pipeline, evaluating options including XTDB, raw events in BigQuery, Materialize, and Postgres with time extensions.
+Investigate and implement a solution for state management in the Dataflow pipeline, evaluating options including XTDB, raw events in BigQuery, and Materialize.

 ## Acceptance Criteria
 ```gherkin